Morning, Thursday, 30th April 2020

 - Managing oil and gas assets - infrastructure repurposing, decarbonisation, and new storage opportunities;

-- Low-carbon gas power generation in the UK - reliability, flexibility, and the use case for peaking plants;
+- Low-carbon gas power generation in the UK - flexibility, peaking points, and reliable supplies of power;

 - Ensuring gas transmission is fit for net-zero - improving efficiency, interconnection, and the integration of low-carbon gases;